lichenma/LeetCode-CheatSheet/README.md

 But in our problem, if we encounter say `]`, we don't really know if there is a corresponding opening `[` available or not.
 You could say:

 > Why not maintain a separate counter for the different types of parenthesis?

+This doesn't work because the relative placement of the parenthesis also matters here eg: `[{]`

+<br><br>

+If we simply keep counters here, then as soon as we encounter the closing square bracket, we would know there is an unmatched opening square bracket available as well.
+But, the **closest unmatched opening bracket available is a curly bracket and not a square bracket and hence the counting approach breaks here.

+<br><br>
+<a name="validParenthesesStack"></a>
+## Stacks

+An interesting property about a valid parenthesis expression is that a sub-expression